KMI-Learning/FedRAMP-20x-Pilot/README.md

 # CSP Rationale and Summary
 Our approach is grounded in the core vision of FedRAMP 20x: transparency, automation, and machine-verifiable evidence.

 We designed our solution from a blank-page perspective—building lightweight, purpose-built scripts that validate each KSI directly through automation.
-Results are compiled into a unified dashboard.json file, signed by our 3PAO, and published daily for public verification.
+Results are compiled into a unified dashboard.json file, published daily for public verification, and signed by our 3PAO during annual audit engagements.

 This framework replaces traditional audit artifacts with reproducible, code-driven validations that are simple to understand, easy to verify, and continuously auditable.